ikuamike/100_Days_Of_Code/log.md

 -->
 ### Day 0: February 1, 2018

-**Today's Progress**: Setting up 100 Days of Code repository
+**Today's Progress**: Setting up 100 Days of Code repository.

 **Thoughts:** Excited to begin this challenge, I hope to maintain consistency and grow my coding skills.
-I'm progressing on python and interests.
+I'm progressing on python and other interests like arduino.